F1rst-Unicorn/tiny-auth/doc/store.md

 ### bind dn format

-A template to describe how to transform the name of a user into a distinguished name.
+A list of templates to describe how to transform the name of a user into a distinguished name.
+Entries are tried in order.
 The only available variable is `user` and is the string the user passes as its username.

 ### urls